“Love may be priceless but divorces are not.”

 - Either spouse has children from a prior marriage or relationship.

 When creating a prenuptial agreement, the couple should ensure that all the terms of the agreement are constructed in a fair and legally binding manner, including making sure that there is full and fair disclosure of all of the existing assets and debts.
+For more information on prenuptial agreements in Maryland, see our prenuptial agreement frequently asked questions or speak to one of our attorneys about your prenuptial or postnuptial agreement needs, contact us below.

 McCabe Russell, PA, has more than 25 years of experience drafting and reviewing reliable prenuptial and postnuptial agreements.
 To make an appointment in our Fulton (Howard County) office or our Rockville (Montgomery County) office, please call 443.812.1435 or fill out our contact form.